Silk Fetish

 The fabric and its prestige

 Silk's erotic coding is inseparable from its history as a rare luxury.
-Woven from the protein filament a silkworm spins for its cocoon, sericulture is traditionally dated in China to around 2700 BCE, and the earliest surviving woven silk fragments come from Neolithic sites in the lower Yangtze.
+Woven from the protein filament a silkworm spins for its cocoon, sericulture is traditionally dated in China to around 2700 BCE, with the earliest surviving woven silk fragment dated to about 3630 BCE from a Yangshao-culture site, where it wrapped a child's body.
 For roughly three millennia the technique was a guarded imperial secret; silk became one of China's principal exports under the Han dynasty and travelled west along the trans-Asian caravan routes later named the Silk Road, reaching Rome as a costly exotic.
-Sericulture spread to Korea, Japan, India and, by the sixth century, Byzantium.
-That long association with rarity, refinement and the body of the wearer is the cultural substrate on which the modern sensory interest sits.
+The monopoly finally broke in 552 CE, when, by Procopius's account, two Nestorian monks smuggled silkworm eggs to the emperor Justinian hidden in hollow canes, seeding a Byzantine silk industry.
+Sericulture had already spread to Korea, Japan and India before that.
+This long association with rarity, refinement and the body of the wearer is the cultural substrate on which the modern sensory interest sits.

 Clinical lineage